beyondstorage/community/docs/rfcs/34-redefine-leaders-and-contributors.md

 ## Proposal

-So I propose to implement following changes:
+So I propose to implement the following changes:

 - Remove `Leader` role from single projects
 - Remove `Contributor` role from single projects